 Configuration

-The configuration process involves defining a number of parameters that you define for turning a specific source website into a static version — it’s location, whether it requires a login, and so on; and how the static version is to be created, refined and deployed.
-To complement these settings, there are more general runtime options.
+The configuration process involves defining a number of parameters for turning a specific source website into a static version — it’s location, whether it requires a login, and so on; and how the static version is to be created, refined and deployed.
+To complement these settings, there are more general runtime options; the settings as a whole come under options management.

 Parameters are generally of the following type